adampointer/cali/README.md

 # Cali - ComposAble deveLopment and cI
 ---

+# IMPORTANT

+*This repository is no longer actively maintained.
+Please migrate over to [https://github.com/skybet/cali](skybet/cali).*

 ## Overview

 **Ever wanted to be able to ensure that all your developers are working using the same versions of the same tools?**